sharetribe/flex-docs/src/docs/tutorial-transaction-process/create-transaction-process/index.md

 ### Clone Flex example processes repository

-// TODO: Check where the example process should come from => can't use the flex-default-process because it doesn't have time based bookings!

 Writing a _process.edn_ file and the email templates from scratch is a fairly tedious task.
 We'll make our life a bit easier by cloning the Flex example processes repository :